 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the medical information Ochsner uses or discloses about you for treatment, payment or hospital/clinic operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
 For example, you could ask that we not disclose information about a surgery you had.

 We are not required to agree to your request, unless your request is for a restriction on health information sent to your health plan for payment or health care operations where you have paid the full cost of the service to which the information related.
-If we do agree to your request, our agreement must be in writing and we will comply unless the information is needed to provide you with emergency treatment or required by law.
+If we do agree to your request, our agreement must be in writing, and we will comply unless the information is needed to provide you with emergency treatment or required by law.

-To request restrictions, you must make your request in writing to Patient Relations at the Ochsner facility where you receive your care.
+To request restrictions, you must make your request in writing to Patient and Provider Advocacy at the Ochsner facility where you receive your care.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) what you want to limit: for example, disclosure to your spouse.
 In cases of services paid in full, the request for a restriction must occur prior to the service being provided and proof of payment in full for the service must be submitted with the request.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.